axonivy/pipeline-as-code/README.md

-# Pipeline as Code with Axon.ivy
+# Pipeline as Code with Axon Ivy

 **Pipeline as Code** is powerful, increases quality in your CI/CD environment and saves your valuable time.